inspec/inspec/docs/style.md

 # InSpec style guide

-This is the set of recommended InSpec styles you should use on your daily journey when writing controls.
+This is a set of recommended InSpec rules you should use when writing controls.

 ## Control files